Aljgutier/aljgutier.github.io/posts/Deep Learning/20191108-CollaborativeFiltering.md

 ## <font color="#115BDC">Introduction</font>

 Our objective in this exercise is to understand, through evaluation and coding, how deep-learning recommender models can improve on the performance of conventional machine learning collaborative filter recommender models.
 However, before diving into the coding, it is helpful to set the context by first identifying business applications where recommendation algorithms are applied.
 Next, we discuss a few common recommender algorithms to understand where the collaborative filter fits within the context of these solutions.
 Following this introduction, we evaluate the performance of a conventional machine learning recommender model, a matrix factorization collaborative filter.
-Then we evaluate several deep-learning models that offer progressively more capabilities with improved predictive performance.
-From this evaluation, we observe several essential features of the deep-learning models that are responsible for performance improvement.
+Then we evaluate several deep-learning models that offer progressively better predictive capability.
+From this evaluation, we observe several features of the deep-learning models that are responsible for their performance improvement over the basic Matrix Factorization approach.

 #### Business Applications

 In the last several years, recommendation systems, along with other predictive algorithms, have become an essential staple in several business applications.
-From the technical point of view, we are motivated to provide better algorithms, and this, in turn, leads to better business results within these applications.
-For example, several business applications where the technology is applied are enumerated below.
+From the technical point of view, we are motivated to provide better algorithms, and this, in turn, leads to better business results.
+For example, several business applications where recommender technology is applied are enumerated below.

  * e-commerce - shopping, retail, groceries
  * Movie recommendation
  * Mobile app content delivery
  * Customer engagement, customer journey analytics
  * Dating (matchmaking)
- * Advertising - offers, upsell, cross-sell offers
+ * Advertising - offers, up-sell, cross-sell offers
  * Music recommendation

 The business goal is to maximize the chances that the consumer will click, like, buy, or open the recommended content.
 Ultimately, the recommendation system contributes to improved customer engagement, revenue, and total lifetime value (TLV).
 For example, as a rule of thumb, [engaged customers represent 23% premium](https://news.gallup.com/businessjournal/172637/why-customer-engagement-matters.aspx) in the share of wallet compared to an average customer.

 #### Collaborative Filter Algorithms

 In the context of business applications there is no one size fits all model.
-Therefore, to get some appreciation for where the collaborative filter fits with other prominant recommendation algorithm types, it is useful to identify common recommender algorithms chosen during a simplified e-commerce customer journey.
+Therefore, to get some appreciation for where the collaborative filter fits with other prominent recommendation algorithm types, it is useful to identify common recommender algorithms chosen during a simplified e-commerce customer journey.
 The type of model chosen is largely dependent on the use case so as to bring better benefit to the consumer.

-When first entering an e-commerce site,a collaborative filter model is often employed to give a recommendation based on an optimized prediction of what the user will like based on the combination of other user's choices and item genres.
+When first entering an e-commerce site, a collaborative filter model is often employed to give a recommendation based on an optimized prediction of what the user will like based on the combination of other user's choices and item genres.
 This classic approach is known as Latent Factors, where the matrix factorization approach became popular as a result of the [Netflix competition](https://datajobs.com/data-science-repo/Recommender-Systems-Netflix.pdf).
 As the consumer proceeds on their journey, and as they interact with content, then this is an opportunity to present recommendations based on item-item preferences, that is, other items "like the one you are looking at."
 On the other hand, as the consumer proceeds on the journey, there may be opportunities to help them decide with user-item similarity.
 In this case, items are recommended based on other users that are similar to the active user.
 For example, [user-item and item-item based filtering](https://medium.com/@cfpinela/recommender-systems-user-based-and-item-based-collaborative-filtering-5d5f375a127f) is an overview of recommended items based on similar users or items that are similar to other items, respectively.

 #### Software

 We make use of the [Fastai Library](https://www.fast.ai/) library that sits above [Pytorch](https://pytorch.org/) to evaluate the models.
 Much credit goes to Fastai for motivating this exercise based on a class discussion and example [Fastai collaborative filter github](https://github.com/fastai/fastai/blob/master/courses/dl1/lesson5-movielens.ipynb).
 Additionally, a complete [Jupyter notebook](https://github.com/Aljgutier/aljpspacedl1/blob/master/b-collaborative-filter.ipynb) for the code discussed in the examples below is available in Github.

 #### Dataset
 For this exercise we employ the Movielens 100K data set.

 ```python
 ratings.head()